Eyescale/Consensus/Release/Version-2.0/README.txt

 				// subscribe to my source's new connection do @< %<?>

-    8. Narrative self Register Variable %%
+    7. Narrative self Register Variable %%

 	Likewise the Narrative self Register Variable %% allows a proxy to the current ( narrative, instance ) to be used.

-Changes
+Changes & Extensions

 	1. Narrative pipe Register Variable %|
 	2. Variable assignment alternative syntax : variable, value
 	3. Input alternative syntax do : input, format <
-		4. Process idle event deprecated - process active event introduced
+	4. Process idle event deprecated - active event introduced

     1. Narrative pipe Register Variable

        The name of the Narrative pipe Register Variable was changed from
 		%! in Version-1.x
        to
 		%| in Version-2.0

     2. Variable assignment alternative syntax : variable, value

-	   The following variable assignment syntax is allowed in/on/do : variable, value
+       The following variable assignment syntax is allowed

+		in/on/do : variable, value

        as this is how, as of Version-2.0, the assignment occurrence is represented internally, and how it will show in story output.

-	   Note however that neither variable nor value can be filtered so as to be consistent with the alternative (preferred) syntax in/on/do : variable : value
+       Note however that neither variable nor value can be filtered so as to be consistent with the alternative (preferred) syntax

+		in/on/do : variable : value

        .
 Concerning the Narrative %? and %!
 Register Variables, the rules of assignment are as follow:

 	 When the query signus ? is included in the variable part of the assignment occurrence, then the %? mark register variable holds the corresponding query result, if any, and the %! register variable holds the instance corresponding to the value part of the query result.

 	 Conversely, when the query signus ? is included in the value part of the assignment occurrence, then the %? mark register variable holds the corresponding query result, if any, and
 	 %! holds the instance corresponding to the variable part of the query result.

     3. Input alternative syntax do : input, format <

        B% Version-2.0 allows the following input syntax to be used

 		do : <
 		do input <
 		do input, "fmt" <

        as this is how, as of Version-2.0, input occurrences are represented internally, and how they will show in story output.

        Note that the Version-1.x syntax

 		do input: <
 		do input: "fmt" <

        is still externally supported, and that input EOF now manifests as on : input : ~. event occurrence, as opposed to ~( *, input ) in Version-1.x, which required ( *, input ) to be pre-instantiated.

-	4. Process idle event deprecated - process active event introduced
+    4. Process idle event deprecated - active event introduced

        B% Version-2.0 allows to check process activity during the last frame via the following syntax

 		on .	covering ( . ), ~( . ), init and exit events altogether

        The on ~. occurrence which was used in Version-1.x to check process inactivity over the last frame now systematically fails, replaced by such occurrences as

 		on ~.: .
 		on ~.: . < proxy
 		on ~.: . < { %%, proxy }

        Note the possibility to use %% as EENO source when it is explicitely mentioned - the underlying "connection" remaining un-activable.